 meet a scientist

-Jessica works for the National Oceanic and Atmospheric Administration and is unaffiliated with Save the North Pacific Right Whales.
+Jessica works for the National Oceanic and Atmospheric Administration (NOAA) and is unaffiliated with Save the North Pacific Right Whale

 Right Whale Research

 Below is a list of scientific papers published about North Pacific right whales.
 You can also check out a website put together by Jim Scarff with recent sightings, records, and a suggested reading list.